nearform/leaistic/WhyLeaistic.md

 3.  `Forgotten deprecated mappings`: If you use Leaistic for all your mapping updates, you should never encounter this issue !

 4.  `Conflicts between types`: It is really an ElasticSearch "problem", but it can probably be at least partially managed using multiple indices behind a given alias.
 If done in a smart way, fixing [#20](https://github.com/nearform/leaistic/issues/20) should solve this as well.
-Feel free to comment the issue to provide your ideas 😉
+Feel free to comment the issue to provide your ideas !

+5.  `Exact String matching`: You still have to remember to use the `keyword` datatype explicitely for your identifiers in ElasticSearch, but should you forget to do it, Leaisticallows you you to simply update the index template and reindex the data without any production downtime